 It’s the ideal time to aerate your lawn, use either a hollow tine fork if you have one, or a garden fork; really drive the fork into the lawn and give it a good wiggle back and forth to really ease any compaction.

 It’s the perfect time to sow grass seed in any bare patches of lawn, or lay turf.
 Make sure that you have selected a grass seed suitable for the type of lawn you want to create, and for the conditions present in your garden.
 Store the grass seed in the freezer for a few days before sowing – the sudden change in temperature will help the seed germinate more readily.

 If you have (or are planning) a meadow, sow yellow rattle (Rhinanthus minor) seeds into scarified patches of bare soil amongst grasses now.
-Yellow Rattle is semi-parasitic on grass; it weakens grass a little, which allows the other meadow flowers room to establish themselves.
+Yellow Rattle is hemi-parasitic on grass; it weakens grass a little, which allows the other meadow flowers room to establish themselves.
 Other meadow flowers and seed mixes can be sown now, although on heavy clay soils it is worth delaying sowing these until springtime.

 Prune summer fruiting raspberries now; remove the canes that have already fruited, cutting them back to soil level with secateurs.
 Then carefully tie in the new season’s growth to supports, these new canes will provide you with raspberries next year.
 Protect yourself by wearing gloves and long sleeved clothing for this job, as it easy to get numerous scratches, some of which appear hours later otherwise!

 Sow green manures such as winter field bean (Vica faba), vetch or winter tares (Vicia sativa), or rye (Secale cereale).

 Sow sweet peas in Rootrainers, or deep pots that allow for the sweet pea’s long roots.